 The Nasty Boys

 The Nasty Boys (Brian Knobbs and Jerry Sags) debuted in the WWF in late-1990 and captured the WWF Tag Team Championship from The Hart Foundation at WrestleMania XVII.
 They held the gold until that year's SummerSlam, losing to The Legion Of Doom.

 The Steiner Brothers

-The Steiner Brothers (Rick and Scott Steiner) came to the WWF in early 1993 and by that summer, defeated Money Inc. to capture the WWF Tag Team Championship.
-They held gold twice before losing to The Quebecers that fall.
+WWE Hall of Famers The Steiner Brothers (Rick and Scott Steiner) came to the WWF in early 1993 and by that summer, defeated Money Inc. to capture the WWF Tag Team Championship.
+They held gold twice before losing to The Quebecers.

 Mr. Fuji & Mr. Saito